JavaScript logical assignment operators deep dive

 // Don't want to set unless, innerHTML returns falsey

-el.innerHTML ||= 'some default'
+el.innerHTML ||= "some default";

 Objects